Manoz/split-me/README.md

 Alternatively you can download the file, unzip it and move the unzipped contents to the "wp-content/themes" folder of your WordPress installation.
 You will then be able to activate the theme.

 ## Updates

 Be careful to save your /inc/custom.php file before updating the theme.
-If you have a PHP error when updating the theme: http://bit.ly/1kmVHbT .
+I removed the Theme Option page.
+You can now choose your layout and your own colors in 'Appearance' > 'Customize' in your back office.
+If you go in the WordPress Customizer, you will maybe see some PHP Errors.
+It's a bug with WordPress 3.9 and default header images.
+There is no impact in your website.
+The error will disapear in the next WordPress Update: https://core.trac.wordpress.org/ticket/27850

 ## Instructions

 Split Me has no sidebar and the thumbnails are not displayed in a <img> tag.
 That's why "Theme Check" will not find the_post_thumbnail() because it's not needed.
 Read below for the thumbnails.

 If you set a thumbnail on your post, it will be displayed in the large box on the left.
 You need to choose a thumbnail size, minimum 800x800 pixels.
 If you do not set a thumbnail, the image that you have set in "custom-header" will be displayed.

 ### Support